1 9 7 4 – 1 9 8 4 (USA)

 In 1980 major changes began to take place in both the cast and storyline.
 Richie and Ralph graduated from college, joined the army, and were shipped off to Greenland (Ron Howard and Donny Most had left the show).

 In 1983 he joined Marion’s nephew Roger Phillips (Ted McGinley), an English teacher and basketball coach at Jefferson High, in a new career.
 Roger had just been appointed principal of the rowdy George S. Patton Vocational High School, and Fonz joined him there as Dean of Boys.

-By this time it was the 1960s and the focus of the show turned increasingly to the next generation, particularly the rocky teenage love of Joanie and Chachi (Scott Baio).
+By this time, it was the 1960s, and the show’s focus turned increasingly to the next generation, particularly the rocky teenage love of Joanie and Chachi (Scott Baio).

 They did their own spin-off show, Joanie Loves Chachi, for a time in 1982, but they never left Happy Days entirely.